attractivechaos/k8/README.md

 ## API Documentations

 ### Functions

+Since v0.3.0, we recommend the following functions to read/write files.
+Class-based APIs are still provided for backward compatibility.

 ```typescript
 // open a plain or gzip'd file for reading or a plain file for writing.